Our Social Security Disability Lawyer Can Assist with Your Claim

 Learn How To Pass Your Disability Determination Services (DDS) Review.
 Call Us Today!

 SSDI claims are handled by the state Disability Determination Services (DDS).
 When a DDS examiner reviews your SSDI application, they will utilize a five-step process to analyze your claim.
-If, at any point, your application fails to meet one of the requirements, your claim may be denied.
+Your medical condition alone may not be enough to qualify for disability benefits.
+If at any point your application fails to meet one of the requirements, your claim may be denied.
 The requirements for SSDI benefits are, in order:

 - You must be engaged in substantial gainful activity before your disability occurred.
 Most forms of employment and even certain types of volunteer work will meet this requirement.